vitessio/enhancements/veps/vep-4.md

 For binaries that have many options (like `vttablet`), specifying all of those on the command-line is cumbersome.
 In addition, we currently don't support live-reloading of configuration variables.
 Live-reload is a huge usability win; consider for example being able to adjust an operation timeout without having to restart the component ... :chefs-kiss:
+(Note that live-reload is only made possible by `viper`; we still need to figure out which settings we will support live-reload for, and the logic for those reloads.
+This should be separate RFC(s) and project(s)).

 The good news is: we can get all of this with `viper`!